sagemathinc/http-proxy-3/README.md

 **PR's welcome!**

-May 2025 STATUS compared to http-proxy:
+May 6, 2025 STATUS compared to http-proxy:

+- **DISCLAIMER: This mostly works, but obviously is NOT safe to deploy until we get the testing infrastructure in place and fix the bugs that are revealed.**
 - Library entirely rewritten in Typescript in a modern style, with many types added internally
 - Switch to pnpm
 - All dependent packages updated to latest versions, addressing all known security vulnerabilities (according to `pnpm audit`).